worldflora/wfo-docs/docs/concepts.md

 Where possible the reason for deprecation will be recorded in the comments section of the name.

 The status deprecated was introduced to quell the plague of zombie names.
-These are names that may have occurred in the literature or a database just once and have subsequently been propagated from one list to the next without ever dying a natural death, just soaking up time and resources.
+These are names that may have occurred in the literature or a database just once or they may have been created for a long discredited classification.
+They have subsequently been propagated from one list to the next without ever dying a natural death, just soaking up time and resources.
 Zombie names are particularly problematic in the age of big data.
 If we delete them they will keep coming back again from different data sources like bad pennies.

 ## More on synonyms